h0ngcha0/liuhongchao.github.io/_posts/2019-02-04-bitcoin-privacy.md

 ---

 **TL;DR**, Bitcoin has never been anonymous since its inception.
-Making it more private becomes one of the most vibrant research area in the space.
+Making it more private becomes one of the most vibrant research areas in the space.
 While some proposals have made (or are making) their way into the Bitcoin's [reference implementation](https://github.com/bitcoin/bitcoin), others were either implemented in altcoins or get abandoned altogether.
 In this post, the following privacy enhancing technologies are categorized and surveyed based on the information they are trying to hide.